Sign up here to get 20% off on your next purchase, special offers and other discount information

 It's also worth taking the extra time to look ahead at the next day's workload.
 You can make your day more productive by preparing for it the day before and having good time management.
 If you know you're going to need a certain file, then have it ready to be grabbed first thing when you walk in the next day.

-The good news is that working from home gives you maximum flexibility to customize it to meet your needs and preferences.
+The good news is that working from house gives you maximum flexibility to customize it to meet your needs and preferences.
 You can browse the internet or go to local stores of various sorts to check out your options and buy whatever you fancy.

 You can decide how you prefer to work and find the sorts of files or other organizers that work for you.
-Whether you prefer a file cabinet or open files sitting on your desktop, the sky is the limit here.
+Whether you prefer a file drawer or open files sitting on your desktop, the sky is the limit here.

 That can help you break free of the constraints that may be holding back your productivity in other settings.
 You don't have to follow the rules when you work from home because you get to make the rules in that space.